caustin/flask-userenvconfig/README.rst

 Setting Up Your Environment:
 ----------------------------

-You can use multiconfig in two ways.
+You can use envconfig in two ways.

-* Set your enviroment variables at the OS / Shell level.
+* Set your environment variables at the OS / Shell level.
 * Create an '.env' file a hidden folder in your home folder.

 Using an environment variable: